-Ireland is a fantastic self drive destination.
-Even exploring a short stretch of the impressive long-distance (for Ireland) drive routes such as the 1,500 miles Wild Atlantic Way connect sublime landscapes with quaint, Old World towns that will have you reaching for your camera.
+Ireland is a fantastic destination for a road trip.
+Even exploring a short stretch of the impressive long-distance (for Ireland) drive routes such as the 1,500 miles Wild Atlantic Way connects sublime landscapes with quaint towns that will leave you reaching for your camera.

 The people of Ireland are generally incredibly friendly and welcoming to visitors, while the country has a considerable number of critical historical sights – from the Giant’s Causeway and Blarney Stone to the Book of Kells at Trinity College Dublin.
 Exploring these sights and driving in Ireland is not impossible for tourists.